Home Modifications Home Charging Indicator

 CAT-3 Jack, snap-in module (Radio Shack 278-mid-2021, or others)*

-* Requires 110 insertion tool, could be skipped if you direct wire the box
+* Requires 110 insertion tool, which could be skipped if you directly wire the box

 Inside the box, I cut a rectangular hole in the side for the CAT-3 jack.
 To hold the jack in place, drill a hole on the opposite side and use a plastic anchor and a long self-tapping metal screw.
 The anchor presses on the back of the CAT-3 jack to hold it in place.

-Make a small L bracket for the microswitch and attached it to the box, so that the decora adapter plate rests on the switch so any depression of the switch trips the microswitch.
+Make a small L bracket for the microswitch and attach it to the box, so that the Decora adapter plate rests on the switch so any depression of the switch trips the microswitch.

 Optional – Drill another hole in the side for an RCA jack.
 This is the connector to the garage door reed switch, so it can detect when the garage door is open.